 Our strategy depends on our ability to identify, seek, obtain and maintain patent protection for our product candidates and other research and development discoveries.
 Our patent portfolio is relatively small compared to many large and more established pharmaceutical and biotechnology companies.
 As our patent portfolio grows, we expect patent protection will continue to be an important part of our strategy.
 The patent protection process is expensive and time-consuming, and we may not be able to file and prosecute all necessary or desirable patent applications or maintain and enforce any patents that may issue from such patent applications, at a reasonable cost or in a timely manner or in all jurisdictions where protection may be commercially advantageous.
 It is also possible that we will fail to identify patentable aspects of our research and development discoveries in a timely manner to obtain patent protection.
-Moreover, in some circumstances, we may not have the right to control the preparation, filing and prosecution of patent applications, or to maintain the patents, covering technology that we have licensed from third parties.
-Therefore, our in-licensed patents and patent applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
+Moreover, in some circumstances, we may not have the right to control the preparation, filing and prosecution of patent applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 Our patent applications cannot be enforced against third parties practicing the technology claimed in such applications unless, and until, patents issue from such applications, and then only to the extent the issued claims cover the technology.
 The patent applications that we own or in-license may fail to result in issued patents with claims that cover our current and future product candidates in the United States or in foreign countries or may fail to effectively prevent third parties from commercializing competitive product candidates.